-As body pillow are usually quite long, it’s best to wash them by hand or in a commercial front-loading washer.
+As body pillows are usually quite long, it’s best to wash them by hand or in a commercial front-loading washer.
 Tossing them in a home washing machine can damage both the pillow and your machine.

 Depending on the pillow fill, you may need to take extra care.
 Wool, feather, and kapok pillows should be spot cleaned if possible, as washing them can cause damage.

-Polyester body pillows can usually be machine-washed, but make sure to use a gentle cycle and mild detergent.
-A cotton or latex body pillow can also be machine-washed, but again, be sure to use a gentle cycle.
+Polyester body pillows can usually be machine-washed, but make sure to use a gentle cycle and

 Let´s take a closer look at how to wash different kinds of body pillow filling materials.

-Machine washing body pillows is easy–just make sure you use a mild detergent and gentle wash cycle.
+Machine washing body pillows is easy–just make sure you use a

 If you want to machine-wash your body pillow, it’s important to know how to dry it properly so that it doesn’t get moldy or mildewy.
 Make sure the pillow is free of moisture before putting it into the cover.